Anty45/Tweets-popularity/README.md

 Kafka_cheat_sheet : https://ronnieroller.com/kafka/cheat-sheet#listing-messages-from-a-topic

+Explanation on communication of brokers IN container : [link](https://stackoverflow.com/questions/51630260/connect-to-kafka-running-in-docker)
 ### II- Real-time prediction

 Navigate to spark bin directory and run :

 * spark-submit --packages org.apache.spark:spark-streaming-kafka-0-8_2.11:2.3.2 Streaming.py localhost:2181 Twitter

+### III- Tableau visualization

+Well you just have to connect tableau to messages.xlsx.
+This file will be present in scripts/ressources/